 Applications Across Industries

-In oil, gas, and chemical facilities, flanges connect pipelines carrying dangerous or corrosive chemicals, allowing secure and effective movement of fluids and gases during operation .
+Oil, Gas, and Chemical: Connect pipelines carrying dangerous or corrosive chemicals, allowing secure and effective movement of fluids and gases.

-Power plants and the nuclear power sector rely heavily on flanges to maintain their systems’ safety, effectiveness, and functionality.
-They join pipes in steam and water circuits, aiding the movement of steam and heat while producing electricity .
+Power Generation: Join pipes in steam and water circuits, aiding the movement of steam and heat while producing electricity.

-ANSI flanges enable robust joints for seamlessly transporting and distributing water and other fluids in water treatment plants and municipal systems .
+Water and Wastewater Systems: Enable robust joints for transporting and distributing water in treatment plants and municipal systems.

-Flanges aid in the effective transfer and control of thermal energy in heating systems and heat exchangers, ensuring dependable distribution of hot water or steam .
+HVAC and Mechanical Systems: Aid in the effective transfer and control of thermal energy in heating systems and heat exchangers.

 ANSI Flanges vs. Other International Standards

-DIN (German Institute for Standardization) flanges are common in Europe and have different dimensions and bolt patterns compared to ANSI flanges.
-Conversion adapters are often needed to connect these different standards .
+ANSI vs. DIN Flanges: DIN (German) flanges are common in Europe with different dimensions and bolt patterns.
+Conversion adapters are often needed.

-JIS (Japanese Industrial Standard) flanges are used in Japan and other Asian countries, with different nominal sizes and bolt hole patterns tailored to the Asian market .
+ANSI vs. JIS Flanges: JIS (Japanese Industrial Standard) flanges are used in Japan and Asia with different nominal sizes and bolt hole patterns.

-BS (British Standard) flanges are prevalent in the United Kingdom and other Commonwealth countries, with different dimensions and drilling patterns compared to ANSI standards .
+ANSI vs. BS Flanges: BS (British Standard) flanges are prevalent in the UK with different dimensions and drilling patterns.

 There is no technical difference.
-ANSI adopts the ASME B16.5 standard for flanges, making them equivalent and interchangeable.
+ANSI adopts the ASME B16.5 standard, making them equivalent and interchangeable.
 The standard is officially titled ASME B16.5 but is commonly referred to as ANSI B16.5.

 Class 150 is a pressure class designation, not a direct PSI rating.
 A Class 150 flange can handle different pressures at different temperatures, and its maximum allowable pressure decreases as service temperature increases.

 While possible, connecting ANSI flanges to other standards requires careful consideration.
-DIN and JIS flanges have different dimensions and bolt patterns, often requiring special adapter flanges or careful engineering to address mismatches.
+DIN and JIS flanges have different dimensions and bolt patterns, often requiring special adapter flanges or careful engineering.

 Common materials include carbon steel (ASTM A105), stainless steel (ASTM A182 F304/F316), and various alloy steels for specific temperature and corrosion requirements.